 Annual cash bonuses are intended to reward individual performance on an annual basis and can therefore be variable from year to year.
-Cash bonus awards for the NEOs are determined by the Compensation Committee on a discretionary basis based on performance criteria, particularly the Company's dividend performance as well as corporate and individual performance goals and other measures established by the Committee with the Chief Executive Officer's input (except with respect to his own performance criteria).
-Should actual performance exceed expected performance criteria, the Committee may adjust individual cash bonuses to take such superior performance into account.
+Cash bonus awards for the NEOs are determined by the Compensation Committee on a discretionary basis based on performance criteria, particularly the Company's dividend performance as well as corporate and individual performance goals and other measures established by the Committee with the Chief Executive Officer's input (except with respect to his own performance criteria, the Committee may adjust individual cash bonuses to take such superior performance into account.